rack4master/rack4master-reference/README.md

 Use the **Processed Output** section to audition the live DSP result in real time.

 ### 5 — Export
-Click **EXPORT WAV** to render and download the processed audio as a 16-bit PCM WAV file.
+Click **EXPORT WAV** to render and download the processed audio as a 16-bit or 24-bit PCM WAV file.

 ---